hyundai-robotics/doc-hi6-open-api/2-version/1-get/2-sysver.md

 ### Description

+`sysver`

-- GET : Obtain the software version of the robot controller system.
+- `GET` : Obtain the software version of the robot controller system.

 ### path-parameter